krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** Added polish language to TM conf website.
 Reading & playing with YDKJS book.
 **Thoughts:** This YDKJS book is totaly worth it - every time I read it I'm learning a new thing.

+## Day 30: January 31, 2018

+**Today's Progress:** Going back to my personal react project.
+Playing also with a code for a new blog post about debouncing in react.
+**Thoughts:** I've come back to a little bit legacy stuff just to see what can be changed - nice feeling.